lita-xyz/rust-examples/README.md

 # Rust-Examples

+**ATTENTION: This repository is archived.
+For the latest versions of these examples, please see [the latest release bundle for the Valida toolchain](https://github.com/lita-xyz/valida-releases/releases).

 ## General Description

 This project is a collection of various applications built using the Valida framework, which allows for the execution of Rust code with proofs of correctness.
 Each application serves as a template for demonstrating different functionalities, from simple calculations to more complex algorithms like Conway's Game of Life.
 The goal of this project is to provide a set of examples that can be used as a foundation for developing more advanced applications while ensuring correctness through formal verification.